Dressing baby for bed: the basics

 Baby sleeping bags

-A safe infant sleeping bag can be a good option for dressing baby for bed.
+A safe infant sleeping bag can be a good option for dressing your baby for bed.
 A correctly sized sleeping bag is the best way to keep your baby’s head and face uncovered.

 Check that it’s impossible for your baby to slip down into the bag and become completely covered.
 Red Nose recommends that you use a sleeping bag that has a fitted neck and armholes but no hood.